microbiome/microbiome/vignettes/RDA.md

 ![plot of chunk rda6](figure/rda6-1.png)

-### Controlling confounding variables with RDA
+### RDA with confounding variables

-For more complex scenarios, use the vegan package directly:
+For more complex RDA scenarios, use the vegan package directly:

 ```r